birnenlabs/chrome-extensions/window_manager/README.md

 **required**, identifier of the action, used in matchers to reference the action.

+_Hint: It is **ok to use duplicated ids** (e.g. use the same id with different display definition)- the last one will always be used._

 ### `display`

 **required**, name of display, the action will be ignored if there is no active display matching this name.